What is IR35? - The Complete Guide

-To find out if your contract falls inside of IR35 use our IR35 Checker.
+To find out if your contract falls inside IR35 use our IR35 Checker.

 What would be classed as disguised employment?

-An example of disguised employment would be if someone was to leave their permanent position on a Friday, only to return to the same position the following Monday, but on a contract basis working for their own limited company.
+An example of disguised employment would be if someone were to leave a permanent position on a Friday, only to return to the same position the following Monday, but on a contract basis working for their own limited company.
 In this case the contractor in question would be classed as inside or caught by IR35.

-Through coming to the above arrangement the original employer would avoid paying Class 1 NIC at 13.8% and the (former) employee could arrange his payments between salary and dividends in order to minimise his tax and NI liabilities.
-The government introduced anti-avoidance legislation known as IR35 in April 2000 with the purpose of countering this problem.
+By arriving at this arrangement the original employer would avoid paying Class 1 NIC at 13.8% and the (former) employee could arrange his payments between salary and dividends in order to minimise his tax and NI liabilities.
+The Government introduced anti-avoidance legislation known as IR35 in April 2000 with the purpose of countering this problem.

 What is inside and outside IR35?

-Essentially, if your contract is giving you the same benefits as your client’s full-time employees then you may be inside IR35, or caught by IR35.
+Essentially, if your contract gives you the same benefits as your client’s full-time employees then you may be inside IR35, or caught by IR35.
 Some examples of employee benefits are job security, sick pay, holiday entitlement and pension contributions.